Milenica88/vestacka-inteligencija-projekat-makeupadvisor_2025_3829/documentation.md

 - **Rule-based (expert) system** — domain knowledge about what suits which skin type is encoded as a set of rules.
 - **Content-based recommender** — each product is scored according to how well it matches the user's request, and products are ranked by that score.

-Both are de-facto standard techniques: content-based filtering powers many commercial recommender systems (Netflix, Spotify, Amazon), while rule-based expert systems are one of the oldest branches of AI.
+Both are de-facto standard techniques: content-based filtering powers many commercial recommender systems (Netflix, Spotify, Amazon).

-Alongside the AI aspect, the project applies software engineering principles: a layered architecture with clear separation of concerns, data persistence, a REST API, and fault tolerance (a local fallback catalog is used when the external data source is unavailable).
+The project applies software engineering principles: a layered architecture with clear separation of concerns, data persistence, a REST API, and fault tolerance (a local fallback catalog is used when the external data source is unavailable).

 ---